 The Pacific Rim Tofino Whale Festival

-It is the time of the Pacific Rim Tofino Whale Festival Vancouver Island, Again and again, three gray whales emerge from the waves of the Pacific in front of us.
+It is the time of the Pacific Rim Tofino Whale Festival Vancouver Island.
+Again and again three gray whales emerge from the waves of the Pacific in front of us.
 They swim north towards Alaska.
-For a while, their backs push out of the waves at the same time.
-After a while, however, the animals separate.
-While one of the gray whales catapults out of the water with a jump and says goodbye with a splash, the other two dive.
-One of the whales squeezes his breath into the cool spring air.
-He sucks oxygen once more before the dive.
-Next to him, the fluke of the second rises from the waves.
+For a while, their backs slide out of the waves at the same time.
+After a while, however, the animals separate from each other.
+While one of the gray whales is catapulted out of the water with a jump and says goodbye to us with a splash, the other two dive.
+One of the whales presses its breath into the cool spring air.
+He sucks in oxygen again before diving into the depths.
+Next to him the fluke of the second rises from the waves.
 A sign that this is also on the way down.

 Stormy ride to the whales at the Tofino Whale Festival

-We struggled to grab the backs of our front men's benches on the top deck of the Leviathan II.
-With the wobbly excursion boat from Jamie's Whaling Station, we drive out to shoot photos of this spectacle.
+We struggled to find support on the backs of the benches of our front men on the top deck of the Leviathan II.
+We take the swaying excursion boat from Jamie's Whaling Station to take photos of this spectacle.
 We hope, gray whales to see.
 At this time of year, in March and April, they are moving northwards from their winter grounds off the coast of Baja California.
 For the next few months, they are staying on the shores of Alaska.

-"Get dressed," we were told on the descent from Jamie's Whaling Station.
-"And take tablets for seasickness.
-A trip to the whales can be bumpy.
-"The boat staggers staggering between the waves.
-These have the entire Pacific to get started.
-But even I do not mind.
-Compensate but the views of the capers of the whales for any discomfort.
+“Put warm clothes on,” we were advised as we left Jamie's Whaling Station.
+“And take pills for seasickness.
+A trip to the whales can be bumpy. ”The boat wobbles between the waves.
+These have the entire Pacific to call.
+But even I don't mind.
+The looks at the whales' capers make up for any discomfort.
 In addition, the sun shines so warm from the sky, as if we were in the middle of summer.

 Tofino and Ucluelet - venues at the Pacific Rim Tofino Whale Festival

-They are not old, the small towns on the west coast of Vancouver Island.
-Tofino was officially founded 1909 on the Esowista Peninsula.
-End of the 19.
-In the 19th century, settlers had settled there.
-Among them were Norwegians, Scots and Englishmen.
-Early on, the idea of making Tofino a tourist destination arose.
-But the geographical conditions delayed the plans.
-It was not until 1959 that the long-awaited Lumberjack Road was built over the mountains of Port Alberni.
+The towns on the west coast of Vancouver Island are not old.
+Tofino was officially founded in 1909 on the Esowista Peninsula.
+Settlers had settled there at the end of the 19th century.
+Among them were Norwegians, Scots and English.
+The idea to make Tofino a tourist destination arose early on.
+But the geographic situation delayed the plans.
+It was not until 1959 that the longed-for lumberjack road was finally built over the mountains from Port Alberni.

 At the Wickanninish Inn on Chesterman Beach